2009 Trofeo Federale

 The 2009 Trofeo Federale is the twenty-fourth edition of the San Marino four-club supercup competition.
 The competition will begin on 23 September 2009.
 The clubs involved are the league champions Tre Fiori, cup winners Juvenes/Dogana and cup runners-up Domagnano.
 Because Juvenes/Dogana were also the league runners-up, the league semi-finalist Murata are also admitted into the competition.

+Murata won the tournament for the 9th time, also their third cup in the last four tournaments.